ChrisPedder/tweet_city_mentions/README.md

 The analysis code is designed for use with python 3.6.
 Additional packages required for this installation are:

-Pandas
+1. Pandas
-Numpy
+1. Numpy
-Requests
+1. Requests
-Matplotlib
+1. Matplotlib

-Geotext (installed by command line: sudo pip install geotext) Transliterate (installed by command line: sudo pip install transliterate) CSV
+1. Geotext
-Re
+1. Transliterate
-Folium
+1. Folium

-(see requirements.txt)
+(install via ```pip install -r requirements.txt```)

 Additionally, the modified tweet_dumper.py file from (https://gist.github.com/yanofsky/5436496) is needed.
-This function is nicely documented in the book ?Mastering Social Media Mining with Python? by Marco Bonzanini (Packt 2016), and on his website (https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/ ).
+This function is nicely documented in the book "Mastering Social Media Mining with Python" by Marco Bonzanini (Packt 2016), and on his website (https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/ ).
 The modified function can deal with the newer 280char tweets available since November 2017.

 TODO - this function needs to be updated to deal with utf-8 encoding of non-ASCII characters, so that we can scrape tweets from e.g. Russian and Chinese character sets.